caelyx/caelyx.github.io/_posts/2022-01-06-2021-the-end-of-supply-chain-confidence.md

 layout: post
 title:  "2021: The end of software supply chain confidence"
 date:   2022-01-06
-tags: [security strategy, vulnerability, software]
+category: opinion
+tags: [strategy, vulnerabilities, software supply chain]
 ---

 Human brains love heuristics and assumptions.
 Thinking about everything, all at once, is exhausting (see [Kahneman](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow)'s System 1 vs System 2).
 So we use assumptions to simplify the problem space to something we can manage.